Nnrudrapatna35/college-football-fight-songs-project/proposal/proposal.md

 songs incorporating nonsense words while others do not at the same frequency.

+Our second research question is: how do characteristics of fight songs of higher-ranked (more successful) college football teams compare to those of their less successful counterparts?
 We will utilize the `rank` variable to form connections between the performances of certain college football teams and their respective fight songs.
-For example, we may be better equipped to formulate conclusions about the similarities in the fight songs of higher-ranked (more successful) teams due to the addition of this new variable.
+As a result, we will be better equipped to formulate conclusions about the similarities in the fight songs of higher-ranked (more successful) teams.
+The predictor variables we are interested in are: `victory_win_won` and `opponents`.
+We aim to describe the relationship, if any exists, between these two predictor (X) variables and the response (Y) variable, `rank`.
+We hypothesize that a statistically significant relationship exists between `victory_win_won` and `rank` because it is reasonable to asssume historically successful college football teams would incorporate symbolic elements of their dominance into their iconic fight songs.
+In this case, we believe the words “victory”, “win”, and “won” are symbolic elements of dominance, giving us reason to believe higher-ranked teams are more likely to have their fights songs include these words.
+We hypothesize that a statistically significant relationship exists between `opponents` and `rank` since higher-ranked college football teams are likely to have developed more emotionally-charged rivalries with their highly successful peers.
+With such long-standing, emotional rivalries, it is reasonable to believe fight songs associated with these highly-ranked college football programs allude to these rivals by name.

 ### Section 4: Data